 *****

+ATU (Stand: July 2011)

+Still under review; no specific position or proposal or action taken as yet.

+*****

 CITEL (Stand: May 2011)

 Draft Interamerican Proposal (DIAP) – (see Dok.
 P2!R-2683p1-2_i)

 DISCUSSION:

 At WRC-07, the identification of the corresponding mandatory references for ITU-R Recommendations (or portions thereof) incorporated by reference was perceived by some administrations as having value beyond the intended purpose of assisting in the work of the CPM and WRC.
 Additional benefits could be derived by including these references in future editions of Volume 4 of the Radio Regulations (RR).
 To this end, it is proposed that RR Volume 4 include a cross-reference list of RR provisions, footnotes and Resolutions which incorporate by reference ITU-R Recommendations in the RR.
 An example of this cross-reference list, based on the 2008 edition of the RR, can be found in attachment 1 to this document.
 A reference table in this manner would be useful for general reference purposes and would also assist administrations in their preparatory work for this Agenda item prior to future CPMs and WRCs.
 Also, by including such a list in Volume 4, the preparation of the BR Director’s Report to the CPM may be facilitated.
 Such a table would need to be revised and finalized at each WRC and appropriate instructions would need to be provided to the BR and General Secretariat for its inclusion in Volume 4 of the subsequent edition of the RR.
 The approval of this cross-reference table at each WRC would further address the need, identified by the BR at CPM11-2, for each WRC to approve the contents of RR Volume 4 in a standard manner in order to avoid ambiguities with respect to the ITU-R Recommendations to be included in subsequent editions of RR Volume 4.
 To implement these changes, some revisions to Resolution 27 (Rev. WRC-07) are required.